Report: Diamondbacks Will Sign Felix Genao

 The Diamondbacks' bonus pool is $6,908,600.
 This is the fifth player the D-backs have been reported to be signing come January 15 once the International Amateur Free Agent market opens.
 The first player was Elian De La Cruz, a consensus top-35 player from the Dominican Republic.

-The second player is Rodney Suarez while the third player is Mayki De La Rosa.
+The second player is Ronny Surez while the third player is Mayki De La Rosa.
 The fourth was Diego Ortiz.
 More signings will be released soon as January 15 is fast approaching and that is when the deals can become official.

 The D-backs still have plenty of their bonus pool remaining to sign other international free agents or to trade for other teams' prospects.
 Over $3 million remains after this signing.